The Oklahoma Clearinghouse for Early Childhood Success (Clearinghouse)

 Q: How do I submit my research, best practice or innovative idea?

-A: The Clearinghouse will request proposals quarterly on selected topic areas and defined outcomes.
+A: The Clearinghouse will request proposals on selected topic areas and defined outcomes.
 The website includes an option to join the mailing list so you can be notified when requests are posted.
 The website contains a link to the submission form with instructions.

 Q: Once I complete a submission, how long does it take to discover how it was rated?

 A: The review process could take up to 90 days from the date the submission request window closes.